a-sit-plus/signum/asn1nnotation-tutorial.md

 Practical rule:
 - if a field has unknown/non-inferable leading tags and is nullable/optional in the middle of a class, expect hard rejection unless you add disambiguation (tagging/wrapping/design change)
+- if you write an `Asn1Serializer`, always set `leadingTags` accurately; this is the compact replacement for the old shape-style contract

 For extension points, prefer explicit tagging/wrappers or trailing positions.